Has a Death Occurred? We Are Available 24/7 (336) 904-1053

 Pierce-Jefferson Kernersville Chapel

-A native of North Carolina, Kathy resides in Kernersville.
-She has two children, Clint and Jessica and an adorable grandson Christian, and beautiful granddaughter Lillian!
+A native of North Carolina, Kathy has lived in Kernersville for 14 years.
+She has two children, Clint and Jessica and a handsome grandson Christian, and beautiful granddaughter Lillian!

 Kathy is retired from North Carolina Baptist Hospital after 33 years of service in Administration.

-She is very active in community service, volunteering with the Kernersville Shepherd Center, volunteer for Junior Achievement of the Triad, she serves on the Board of the Community Appearance Commission of Kernersville, and has graduated Leadership Kernersville with the award of Most Unforgettable.
+Kathy is very active in community service, volunteering with the Kernersville Shepherd Center, volunteer for Junior Achievement of the Triad, she serves on the Board of the Community Appearance Commission of Kernersville.
+Kathy graduated Leadership Kernersville 2021 with the award of Most Unforgettable.
+She is also very involved with the Kernersville Chamber of Commerce.

 Marnie Buchanan